LoyolaChicagoBooks/introcs-csharp/rst/hw-gradefiles.rst

-In this assignment, the problem we are trying to solve is to take all of the *raw* grade data from one or more student files and prepare a *grade report* for each student, along with a *summary report* for the entire class.
+In this assignment, the problem we are trying to solve is to take all of the *raw* grade data from one or more student files and prepare a *summary report* with a line for each student.

-Although we could do all of what we're decribing here with a *spreadsheet*, the point is to show how we can use C# to read in a simplified form of comma-separated data, process it, and do some general-purpose calculations on the data.
+Although we could do all of what we're describing here with a *spreadsheet*, the point is to show how we can use C# to read in a simplified form of comma-separated data, process it, and do some general-purpose calculations on the data.